pingcap/docs/security-compatibility-with-mysql.md

     - In MySQL v5.7, the feature is implemented by using the `validate_password` plugin.
 You can enable the feature by installing the plugin.
     - In MySQL v8.0, the feature is implemented by using the `validate_password` component.
 You can enable the feature by installing the component.
-    - TiDB has a built-in feature.
+    - For TiDB, this feature is built-in.
 You can enable the feature using the system variable [`validate_password.enable`](/system-variables.md#validate_passwordenable-new-in-v650).

 - Dictionary check: